-Xavier's mission and identity provides a distinctive grounding and motivation for all of the work accomplished on campus; the Core Curriculum's Student Learning Outcomes being mapped onto the Ignatian values is a stellar academic illustration of the grounding.

-Governance ensuring the effective establishment of Xavier's College of Osteopathic Medicine, the first in the Jesuit network, is provided by a 14-member Advisory Working Group of the Board.
+- ◆ Xavier's mission and identity provides a distinctive grounding and motivation for all of the work accomplished on campus; the Core Curriculum's Student Learning Outcomes being mapped onto the Ignatian values is a stellar academic illustration of the grounding. - + All faculty who teach English 101, a required writing course for first-year students, complete a pedagogical professional development program which includes the characteristics of Jesuit education and the Ignatian pedagogical paradigm as well as on DEIJB and mental health issues in the classroom. - Governance ensuring the effective establishment of Xavier's Proposed College of Osteopathic Medicine, the first in the Jesuit network, is provided by a 14-member Advisory Working Group of the Board.
 It is chaired by a vice chair of the Board and meets monthly.

-Further animate the student experience through additional high-impact experiential learning opportunities and engagement in vocational discernment.

-Review and update the Core Curriculum in 2025.
+- Further animate the student experience through additional high-impact experiential learning opportunities and engagement in vocational discernment. - Communally discern what it means for Xavier, as a Jesuit Catholic university, to "educate each student intellectually, morally, and spiritually" in this day and age. - Review and update the Core Curriculum in 2025.

-3. The Pursuit of Faith, Justice and Reconciliation
+3. The Pursuit of Faith, Justice, and Reconciliation